avilabiel/node-slate/source/includes/sellers.md

 }
 ```

-This endpoint takes information from a specific seller.
+This endpoint takes information from a specific seller by CPF.

 #### HTTP Request